brython-dev/brython/www/doc/en/jsobjects.md

 </script>
 ```

+### Exceptions

+If an error happens in a Javascript script called by a Brython script, an
+exception instance of class `JavascriptError` is triggered and can be
+caught by the Brython code.
+The Javascript error trace is printed on
+`sys.stderr`.

 ### jQuery example

 Here is a more complete example of how you can use the popular library jQuery: